Koha-Community/kohadocs/en/source/02_administration.rst

 -  Do

-   Data from Babelthèque on the bib record
+   Data from BabelthÃ¨que on the bib record
    |image48|

 -  Don't